 10. Points by the Chiefs.
 Obviously.
 The Chiefs haven't scored more than 10 points in a game since Halloween so the offense is still broken and a hail mary won't change that.
 The problem is that the Chiefs offense really does nothing well.
 About the best thing I can say about yesterday's performance (outside of the hail mary) is that they didn't turn it over.
 And, yeah, it's not a good thing when "not totally screwing up" is described as one of your positives.

-.
+27-51.
+Rushing attempts and yards for Thomas Jones and Jackie Battle.
 16 carries for Jones, a guy who has so clearly lost his legs is way, way too many, especially when you only gain 36 yards from that.
 The problem?
 The Chiefs don't have a lot of better options.
 Even Jackie Battle ended with a whopping 15 yards on 11 carries.
 So the Chiefs have big issues in their running game and, while I can point and say it's broken, I'm not sure what the solution is.
 For a team that loves to run the football, this is a bit of a problem.

 3.6.
 Average gain per play for the Chiefs.
 Um, that's not good.
 But it's also the theme of the Chiefs season.
 The Bears were actually worse but sub-four yards per play that you run is not a good number.
 You won't win very often like that.